 Dr Jenny Mant

-In her ‘spare’ time Jenny enjoys walking, cycling, traveling, tennis and seems to always end up being involved with projects within her local community.
-She is never averse to spending time along a river and is happy to get stuck in with the practical side of restoration.
-Ultimately anything outdoors and she is happiest.
+Following a degree in Geography, she completed a PhD on sediment and vegetation in ‘dryland’ rivers in Spain.
+She worked at the River Restoration Centre for 14 years as head of the technical team and now works as a principal consultant for Ricardo-AEA, in their water sector team.
+In her ‘spare’ time, Jenny enjoys walking, cycling, traveling, and tennis.
+She seems to always end up being involved with projects within her local community.
+Jenny is never averse to spending time along a river and is happy to get stuck in with the practical side of restoration.
+Ultimately, anything outdoors and she is happiest.

 Dr Allan Frake

 Neil Auchterlonie, CEFAS

 Dr Alan Butterworth

 Professor Adrian Collins, ADAS

 Dr Mike Pawson, CEFAS (retired)

 Professor David Sear, Southampton University